CameronFRWatson/Deduper/README.md

 watson_deduper.py will output a deduplicated SAM file, a PCR duplicates SAM file if keepDupes is specified, and a summary file containing information including the proportion of duplicate reads and information regarding UMI filtering and correction if UMI correction was specified.

+Paired-end functionality to be added soon.

 Test files and example output files can be found in the test_files directory.